kronenpj/beeware/docs/tutorial/tutorial-3.rst

       (beeware-venv) C:\...>

-This will start your run your native application, using the output of the `build` command.
+This will start your native application, using the output of the `build` command.

 You may notice some small differences in the way your application looks when